ShyamGadde/kata-scraper/katas/opposite-number/README.md

 ## Description

-Very simple, given an integer or a floating-point number, find its opposite.
+Very simple, given a number (integer / decimal / both depending on the language), find its opposite (additive inverse).

 Examples:
 ```